 - Windows Mobile 2003 software for Pocket PC (Pocket PC 2003)

 This is my personal favorite solution.
-Apart from being free, it isn't a memory expensive solution and you can run java 1.3 applications, including support for AWT.
+Apart from being free, it isn't a memory expensive solution.
+You can run java 1.3 applications, including support for AWT.

 These are two screenshots of sample applications running on PocketPC using MySaifu JVM.
 As you can see there is complete support for AWT components which can be easily extended to support better graphic options.